thycotic/ss-docs/architecture/secret-server-privilege-manager/index.md

 ## Secret Server and Privilege Manager Integration

-The benefits of Privilege Manager (PM) integration with Secret Server (SS) include:$1   - Adds SS MFA login options to PM log ons.
+The benefits of Privilege Manager (PM) integration with Secret Server (SS) include:

+- SS can be the authentication source for PM.
+This:

+  - Adds SS MFA login options to PM log ons.
    - Gives one place for role assignments for both products.

 - PM can use SS as a storage container.